AndersDeath/diary2/000-current.md

 # 06 August - Sunday - Yerevan - 311 day of immigration

 The day was nice.
 I am quite tiered.
-The heat was extrimely huge as usual.
+The heat was extremely huge as usual.
 Julia and Arsenii has come to us.
-We were in the city center and went to sirovarnya restaraunt.
+We were in the city center and went to sirovarnya restaurant.
 It was good and tasty.
 I also got new eye glasses.
 It's was also cool.